meekostuff/DOMSprockets/README.md

 Additionaly, a few fundamental UI sprockets are available in an extra library.

 DOMSprockets is intended to be "as simple as possible, but no simpler".
-The core library is less than 5KB minified and gzipped, and even the combined size of core, legacy, and UI libraries is less than 10KB.
+The core library is well under 10KB minified and gzipped.

 **WARNING:** This is alpha quality software.
 The API is missing essential functions and is quite likely to change.
-The code contains bugs so bas they will probably eat you or at least your homework.
+The code contains bugs so bas they wills prolly eat yer or at least yer's homework.
 The documentation might be useless, mis-leading, out-of-date or, most likely, non-existant.